conghaile/coincrowd-frontend/README.md

 ## Why not scrape Twitter/Telegram/etc too?

-Scraping Twitter in the laziest, sloppiest manner would be a tremendous pain in the ass.
+~~Scraping Twitter in the laziest, sloppiest manner would be a tremendous pain in the ass.
 Scraping only crypto posts from Twitter in the most efficient manner possible (wasting as little time on non-crypto accounts and hashtags) is something like an NP-hard problem (unless of course you have a complete list of every hashtag and account under which new shitcoins will be discussed from now until the end of time).
-Discussion on any other big platform I can think of is laughably terrible.
+Discussion on any other big platform I can think of is laughably terrible.~~ As of July 2023, scraperbros have been ABSOLUTELY BTFO from the vast majority of the internet, we will perhaps never recover.
 If there's some half-decent altchan or something that should be scraped, [let me know](mailto:quandaviousgooch@proton.me) or fork CoinCrowd and do it yourself.

 ## Why not improve the UI further/add more functionality?